- About LogicMonitor

 From the HTTP Response Format field’s dropdown, select the format that the response to the HTTP request will come in.
 The fields immediately below this field will dynamically update based on your selection to allow you to specify format-specific criteria that should be included in (or absent from) the response.
 If relying on the presence of a string, note that the entry is case-sensitive.

 In the Expected status code response field, enter the expected HTTP status code(s) that will be included in the response.
 Enter only integers.
 Multiple status codes should be separated by commas.
+If no status is specified, a 200/OK response is expected.

 If you choose “XML” as the response format, it’s important to note that Xpath processing does not support regular expressions.
 In order to find string matches in the page’s returned XML, you’ll need to use the contains query, as shown in the following screenshot.
 This query returns TRUE if the string is present.
 (A useful tool for testing Xpath queries can be found at freeformatter.com.)